thelukemccarthy/talks-and-workshops/blockchain-devloper-into/README.md

 1. Install ganache-cli
     1. Open a new terminal
     1. Run the command ```yarn global add ganache-cli```
-    1. Try and run the command ```ganache-cli --account_keys_path --accounts 10 --deterministic --mnemonic "lion today perfect mosquito actual wait magnet rent all sun unhappy sell"``` from the terminal
+    1. Try and run the command
+        ```ganache-cli --account_keys_path --accounts 10 --deterministic --mnemonic "lion today perfect mosquito actual wait magnet rent all sun unhappy sell"``` from the terminal
+    1. If you get the error message "ganache-cli: command not found" check you have the yarn global bin directory on you path
+        * TIP: You can display your yarn global bin directory with the command ```yarn global bin```
-    1. If you get the error message "ganache-cli: command not found" you will need to run install with ```sudo yarn global add ganache-cli```
+    1. If you still get the error message "ganache-cli: command not found" you will need to run install with sudo
+        ```sudo yarn global add ganache-cli```
     1. If you see the follow you have successfully install ganache-cli
     ```
         Ganache CLI v6.7.0 (ganache-core: 2.8.0)